tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Frequency counting of characters will help to determine if two strings are anagrams.
 - When the question is about anagrams, you can usually use a hash map as the order does not matter.

-**Palindrome**
+#### Palindrome

 - The order within the string matters, so hash maps are usually not helpful.
-- Determine if a string is a palindrome:
+- Ways to determine if a string is a palindrome:
-  - Reverse the string and it should be the same as itself.
+  - Reverse the string and it should be equal to itself.
   - Have two pointers at the start and end of the string, move inwards till they meet.
 All the characters should be the same.
-- When a question asks to count the number of palindromes, a common trick is to have two pointer that move outwards, away from the middle.
-Note that palindromes can be even/odd length, and that for each middle character, you would need to check twice, once including the character, and once without.
+- When a question is about counting the number of palindromes, a common trick is to have two pointer that move outwards, away from the middle.
+Note that palindromes can be even/odd length, and that for each middle pivot character, you would need to check twice, once including the character, and once without.
   - For substrings, you can terminate early once there is no match.
   - For subsequences, use dynamic programming as there are overlapping subproblems.
 Check out [here](https://leetcode.com/problems/longest-palindromic-subsequence/).

-**Dictionary (List of words)**
+#### Dictionary (List of words)

 - Preprocess into a trie.
 - Two typical ways: